weizhi-luo/udacity-data-engineer-capstone-project/README.md

 Airflow's scheduler allows users to set up different schedules that trigger DAGs to run.
 Users define a DAG by a Python script, which represents a collection of tasks.
 Each task is defined by instantiating an [operator](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html), where users can use Jinja Templating to access [macros](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#templates-ref) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) without hard coding the tasks.

-Airflow also provides [connections and hooks](https://airflow.apache.org/docs/apache-airflow/stable/concepts/connections.html) that make it simpler to define tasks in pulling and pushing data from and to various sources (http, ftp, sftp, AWS S3, etc.).
+Airflow also provides [connections and hooks](https://airflow.apache.org/docs/apache-airflow/stable/concepts/connections.html) that make it simpler to define tasks in pulling and pushing data from and to various sources (http, ftp, sftp, Amazon S3, etc.).
 Except the inbuilt and third party contribute operators, Airflow also allow users to define custom operators for specific needs.

 Airflow is a convenient and powerful tool for implementing a data engineering pipeline.
 Although technically users can place all data extraction and processing logics in it, it is a better practice to use it as an [orchestrator](https://www.astronomer.io/guides/dag-best-practices/) that invoke heavy processing jobs on other platforms or instances.
 Therefore, AWS solutions are also used in this project.